Engineering

 # Extract text from a document image

-ollama run gemma4 "Extract all text from this image" /path/to/document.png
+ollama run gemma4-fast "Extract all text from this image" /path/to/document.png

 # Describe a screenshot

-ollama run gemma4 "What does this screenshot show?" ~/Desktop/screenshot.png
+ollama run gemma4-fast "What does this screenshot show?" ~/Desktop/screenshot.png

 # Read a receipt

-ollama run gemma4 "List all items and prices" receipt.jpg
+ollama run gemma4-fast "List all items and prices" receipt.jpg

 sgpt --chat debug "I'm getting a segfault in my C program"